 A risk-based approach to audits enables the internal auditors to identify risks correctly and allows management to put the right internal controls in place for the best performance.
 This provides you with a better understanding of the risks and enables your organization to better manage them.

-Ranking and mapping your risks with RBIA will allow you to allocate activity and funds to the areas that need the most attention, creating a unique risk management program rather than relying on external frameworks and recommendations.
+Ranking and mapping your risks with RBIA allows you to allocate activities and funds to the areas that need the most attention, creating a unique risk management program rather than relying on external frameworks and recommendations.
 While compliance frameworks are necessary for many industries, they don’t account for every potential risk you could face; relying on those requirements alone could result in risks going unnoticed and unattended.

 Risk-Based Internal Audits Process